Black-hole spectroscopy from a giant quantum vortex

 \twocolumngrid

-Recent advances in the experimental control of quantum fluids \cite{hung2013,Eckel2018,jacquet2020,navon2021,viermann2022} have enabled the simulation of complex and fundamental astrophysical phenomena that are difficult to study directly.
-One notable example is the propagation of waves in a moving fluid that mirrors the dynamics of a scalar field in a curved spacetime \cite{barcelo2011}, providing a laboratory platform to explore the physics of rotating black holes.
-The rotational nature of such spacetimes gives rise to nontrivial effects, such as the formation of an ergosphere, a region where no object can remain at rest relative to infinity.
-The rich phenomenology of rotating curved spacetimes thus offers a valuable framework for testing general relativity and probing potential signatures of dark matter and modified gravity theories \cite{Berti:2015itd}.
-To date, several aspects of black-hole physics have been successfully reproduced in fluid systems, including Hawking radiation \cite{weinfurtner2011,euve2016,steinhauer2021} and rotational superradiance \cite{torres2017,cromb2020,braidotti2022}.
-The emission of waves related to QNMs has been studied numerically in ideal fluids \cite{Cardoso:2004fi,patrick2018,Torres:2019sbr}, Bose–Einstein condensates \cite{geelmuyden2022}, exciton-polariton superfluids \cite{jacquet2023}, and optical solitons \cite{burgess2024}.
+The broad range of fluid systems simulating curved spacetime geometries developed to date, both classical \cite{weinfurtner2011,euve2016,torres2017} and quantum \cite{hung2013,Eckel2018,jacquet2020,navon2021,viermann2022}, has enabled experimental exploration of the rich phenomenology of black-hole physics.
+Phenomena including Hawking radiation \cite{weinfurtner2011,euve2016,steinhauer2021} and rotational superradiance \cite{torres2017,cromb2020,braidotti2022} have been directly observed in hydrodynamic experiments.
+The emission of waves related to QNMs has been studied numerically in ideal fluids \cite{Cardoso:2004fi,patrick2018,Torres:2019sbr}, Bose–Einstein condensates \cite{geelmuyden2022}, quantum fluids of light \cite{solnyshkov2019,jacquet2023,burkhard2025stimulated}, and optical solitons \cite{burgess2024}.
 In these models, the boundary conditions are open, permitting energy and information to escape to infinity.
-Experimental observations of QNMs emitted by a draining vortex in a water tank \cite{torres2020} likewise result in an effectively open system, because the waves are affected by linear dissipation and decay too quickly to reach the system's boundary.
+Experimental observations of QNMs in a water tank \cite{torres2020} likewise result in an effectively open system due to linear dissipation and the geometry of the boundary.